Posted on 18/10/2008 by Shane Middlemiss

-The recent Better Public Services report supports the idea that online delivery creates more-for-less government.
+The now outdated but not yet replaced Better Public Services report supports the idea that online delivery creates more-for-less government.
 There are significant savings to taxpayers at stake if high quality, new media content is offered and people choose to use it.
 Online government can offer more than is possible in other forms as well as the convenience of access any time, anywhere, on any device.
 People like to be informed online and to level the perceived power imbalance even if they do eventually make human-to-human contact with a government advisor.
 So more-for-less government through online channels is both possible and strategically important.
 So how is it going to be done?

 No one will be forced to get their government services online.
 Enthusiastic promotion and search optimisation may get more to try the web-based route but if the experience is poor they probably won't go back.
 Therefore the online channel must be better than the alternatives of making a call, going to a service centre, writing a letter or any other means.
 This 'better than' imperative means a focus on end-to-end online channel quality and measurable results.